|Oracle® Database SQL Tuning Guide

 A method for joining large data sets.
-The database uses the smaller of two tables or data sources to build a hash table on the join key in memory.
-It then scans the larger table, probing the hash table to find the joined rows.
+The database uses the smaller of two data sets to build a hash table on the join key in memory.
+It then scans the larger data set, probing the hash table to find the joined rows.

 An access path for a table cluster.
 The database uses a hash scan to locate rows in a hash cluster based on a hash value.
 In a hash cluster, all rows with the same hash value are stored in the same data block.
 To perform a hash scan, Oracle Database first obtains the hash value by applying a hash function to a cluster key value specified by the statement, and then scans the data blocks containing rows with that hash value.